Health screening assessment

-Up to six months before your course commences you will be sent an email, telling you to download two forms (PDFs) that need to be completed and returned to the department.
+Up to six months before your course commences you will be sent an email, telling you to download a form that need to be completed and returned to the University of Salford Student Occupational Health.
 Please click on the links below to download:

 Health Screening Assessment for All Students

 On receipt of both forms Student Occupational Health Department will contact you with an appointment to see an occupational health nurse.
 Please be advised that the department cannot take responsibility for children during your appointment.

 At this appointment the nurse will discuss any health issues you have disclosed, both past and present, and will discuss the information on your GP form and review your vaccination history.
 Using this information they will assess if you meet the criteria to be deemed fit to practice.

 This appointment could take up to 45 minutes and may involve a blood test, so please wear suitable clothing.
 Also make sure you have eaten and had something to drink prior to your appointment.